ecrc/hcorepp/README.md

 ### License

-Copyright (c) 2017-2021, King Abdullah University of Science and Technology.
+Copyright (c) 2017-2022, King Abdullah University of Science and Technology (KAUST).
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: